electrical-pro/Ds_Fake_Tester/README.md

 # Ds_Fake_Tester
 DS18B20 Fake tester sketch
-This sketch tests all resolutions of DS18B20, writes values in alarm triger registers, and measures comversion time, it uses OLed dispay as Output (or serial.).
+This sketch tests all resolutions of DS18B20, writes values in alarm trigger registers, and measures conversion time, it uses OLED display as Output (or serial.).
-Fake sensor doesn't support 9, 10-bit resolution, and doesent store values in alarm registers.
-Also my fake sensor has a very short conversion time of 35 ms at 12bit, normal sensor need about 600 ms at 12bit
+The fake sensor doesn't support 9, 10-bit resolution, and doesn't store values in alarm registers.
+Also, my fake sensor has a very short conversion time of 35 ms at 12bit, the normal sensor needs about 600 ms at 12bit

 Watch how it works https://youtu.be/gzyqUVxOktY